 Although the utmost care and consideration has gone into the design of each and every workout to allow bodies of all kinds to excel, it is impossible for me to know your body perfectly.
 You know your body and limitations better than anyone else, therefore you need to take responsibility for your own health and safety.
 Do not attempt anything you are unsure of.

 before you start

-It is essential that you watch my 'How Kisarhi Works' video before commencing any of the fitness routines.
-As described in the introductory video, the 3 steps of fitness have been designed to allow optimal safety and performance, so I strongly recommend you start any workout session with a SWEAT video first.
+It is essential that you consider the health and readiness of your physical body before commencing any Kisarhi fitness routines.
+My workout and training videos have been designed to allow optimal safety and performance.
+With this in mind, I strongly recommend you start any workout session with a HIIT-style routine first, before attempting a Ballet Fit strengthening combo or Stretch routine.
 Trust me, your body will thank you! ;)

 Your safety is of utmost importance, so it's super crucial you consider the following -